I'm Michelle, and I love fried food. If I had to pick just one thing to eat for the rest of my life, it'd be french fries — zero question about it.

 On its website, the Airfryer is touted as helping you "fry in a healthier way with up to 75% less fat."

 There are several different Airfryers on the market, but I tested the one by Philips, which claims to be the ~original~.
-(It also comes with a steep $200 price tag — but you can find cheaper alternate versions on Amazon, some for as low as $53.)
+(It also comes with a steep $260 price tag — but you can find cheaper alternate versions on Amazon, some even under $60.)

 I wanted to find out: Does air-fried food actually taste good?
 With so little oil, can it even get crunchy enough to compare to deep-fried foods?
 I decided to investigate.

 The first thing I realized is that the Airfryer is not that intuitive to use — like, you can't just pop this thing out of the box and start frying things.